Total Units Required: 30-36

-The Project Management option specialization provides the in-demand skills, and knowledge required to succeed as a project manager in any organization.
+The project management option provides the in-demand skills, and knowledge required to succeed as a project manager in any organization.
 Students who select this specialization learn how to efficiently and effectively initiate, plan, manage, and monitor projects while optimizing organizational goals.
 Online MBA students should declare the project management option with Business Student Advising.
 Students who pursue this option must meet the MBA prerequisite requirements.
 Students following this option abide by the same policies guiding the MBA degree.
-In addition to the 25.5 units of required Online MBA core courses, students in the project management option must complete an additional 9 units.
+In addition to the 21 units of required Online MBA core courses, students in the project management option must complete an additional 13.5 units.

 Requirements for the MBA with an Option in Project Management